 Another multidisciplinary program, The Gilbert Family Adolescent and Young Adult Program, provides medical specialists, psycho-social services, financial counseling, academic and mentor support for adolescents and young adults ages 15 to 26.
 Patients with cancer, blood disorders or other tumor-related conditions might have special needs that might not be met solely through pediatric or adult cancer care.
 The Gilbert gift bridges those gaps with specialized programs housed in the Skandalaris Family Center for Children with Cancer and Blood Disorders.

 Lisa Muma, RN, coordinator, Pediatric Long-Term Follow-up Clinic, said, “We’ve made great strides, yet the fight against childhood cancers is far from over.
-Through the placement of gold ribbons and other events, we’re working to raise much-needed awareness and to honor our brave patients and their families.
-I’d also like to extend a special thanks to area businesses, to the students, football players and staff at Troy High School and to the Beaumont Health team for providing support for this special observance.”
+Through the placement of gold ribbons and signs, we’re working to raise much-needed awareness in our community and to honor our brave patients and their families.
+Consider changing your Facebook frame for the month – join us in going gold.
+I’d also like to extend a special thanks to the Beaumont Health team for providing support for this special observance.”